James Patrick TYMONS

 Last Unit: 32nd Infantry Battalion

-Born: North Adelaide, South Australia, February 1894
+Born: North Adelaide, South Australia, Australia, March 1894

 Home Town: North Adelaide, Adelaide, South Australia

-Occupation: Dental assistant
+Occupation: Dental Assistant

 Died: Killed in Action, Fromelles, France, 20 July 1916